Feral cats

 Volunteering for TNR Programs

-Volunteering for a Trap-Neuter-Return (TNR) program is one of the best ways I know to directly aid feral cats.
+Volunteering for a TNR for feral cats program is one of the best ways I know to directly aid feral cats.

 These programs catch, neuter or spay, and then return the feral cats to their colony, which prevents overpopulation and improves the cats’ health.